TechFishe/TechFishe.com/README.md

 # Directories
 Here are some importand directories you will want to know about.
 Most of the stuff outside of the [src](src/) folder is mostly just for Angular and Firebase config.
 Inside of the src however, their are a lot of files and folders we need to look at.
 I´ve split them up into different secitons so you can find what you´re looking for.
 * ## [src](src/)
     This holds all of the main files for running the website.
-Some important ones to note are [index.html](src/index.html), [favicon.ico](src/favicon.ico) and [styles.scss](src/styles.scss).
-Some super important folder to look at are app and assets.
+Some important ones to note are [index.html](src/index.html) and [styles.scss](src/styles.scss).
+Some super important folders to look at are app and assets.
 * ### [app](src/app/)
     This is the main folder for the app.
 It holds all of the code to render out what you see on the web page and routing.
 Lets have a look through this massive folder.
     #### [Pages](src/app/Pages/)